Vice-2018

 Flawless as the haggard mother in The Sixth Sense (1999), her role as Annie takes the actress to even greater heights.
 The woman slowly teeters to the brink of insanity as she awakens one morning to find the headless corpse of her daughter lying in the back seat of her car.

-Aster wisely has her discovery and reactions appear off camera giving the sequence a high element of anticipatory horror.
-From this point, we know that Annie will steamroll further into insanity as she realizes the death of her daughter was caused by her son.
+Aster wisely has her discovery and reactions appear off-camera, giving the sequence a high element of anticipatory horror.
+From this point, we know that Annie will steamroll further into insanity as she realizes her son caused the death of her daughter.

-Horror films involving witchcraft or other demonic supernatural elements do not always work for me as I find realistic situations more effective, but Hereditary is atmospheric and effective.
+Horror films involving witchcraft or other demonic supernatural elements do not always work for me as I find realistic situations more effective, but Hereditary is atmospheric and compelling.

-The film possesses this element throughout the entire run so that we know bad things will happen, we just do not know when.
+The film possesses this element throughout its entire run, so we know bad things will happen; we just do not know when.

-To further explain, many scenes involve closeups of characters seemingly deep in thought or shrouded in mystery.
-Evidence of this is when Peter sits in a classroom hearing the clicking of teeth, a habit of Charlie’s.
-When a trance-like Peter returns to reality, he is confused and slams his head against his desk breaking his nose.
+To further explain, many scenes involve close-ups of characters seemingly deep in thought or shrouded in mystery.
+Evidence of this is when Peter sits in a classroom hearing Charlie’s habit of clicking teeth.
+When a trance-like Peter returns to reality, he is confused and slams his head against his desk, breaking his nose.

 Aster might have been wise to write a more concrete screenplay instead of leaving the audience unable to add up the parts.

 Interpretation is a fine thing, but in the case of Hereditary, the sum may have been greater than the parts.
-Meaning, a more satisfying, though not less frightening, ending would be encouraged for his next picture.
+This means that a more satisfying, though not less frightening, ending would be encouraged for his following picture.

-Hereditary (2018) is a demonic horror film that offers a perplexing plot of a family’s hereditary curse and ultimate doom.
+Hereditary (2018) is a demonic horror film with a perplexing plot about a family’s hereditary curse and ultimate doom.

 Thanks to brilliant acting and some of the most disturbing scenes ever witnessed, the film is a breath of fresh air in the over-saturated horror genre and a welcome debut from an upstart director.